Great Central Railway (heritage railway): The Gresley Society

 A small group based at Loughborough who are devoted to LNER Chief Mechanical Engineer, Sir Nigel Gresley.
 They also own large suburban tank locomotive GNR Class N2 No. 1744.

 Renaissance Railcars

-Renaissance Railcars own the six Class 101 vehicles, and the sole surviving Class 111 vehicle at the Great Central Railway, two sets are currently in regular passenger use consisting of a green three car set, and a blue two car set.
-A driving trailer vehicle is currently under restoration and a driving motor vehicle is stored.
-Recently arrived Class 122 "Bubble Car" is in the custodianship of this group for its private owner.
+Renaissance Railcars own the six Class 101 vehicles, and the sole surviving Class 111 vehicle at the Great Central Railway, two sets are in passenger use consisting of a green three car set, and a blue two car set.

 Boscastle Locomotive Syndicate

-Owners and carers of Bulleid Pacific locomotive 34039 Boscastle, which is undergoing a protracted overhaul due to take 3 years and £200,000+ of donated money.
+Owners and carers of Bulleid Pacific locomotive 34039 Boscastle.

 73156 Standard 5 Support Group

-Formed in 1985, the group owns BR Standard Class 5 73156, which underwent an extensive restoration at the railway and numerous storage vans.
+Formed in 1985, the group owns BR Standard Class 5 73156, and numerous storage vans.